seanpm2001/seanpm2001/Remodels/2024/README.md

 Forks and browsing forks
 Internet status and speedtest link
 Self hosting plans for the future
+Nitrotype link
+Plans to include Wikimedia commons, Wiktionary, and other Wikimedia account links 💙️ Favorite works by other users
+Get logo for Wikimedia Commons
+Get logo for Wikibooks
+Get logo for Wikidata
+Get logo for WikiNews
+Get logo for WikiQuote
+Get logo for WikiSource
+Get logo for WikiSpecies
+Get logo for WikiVoyage
+Get logo for Wikimedia Incubator
+Get logo for Wikiversity
+Get logo for Wiktionary
 ```

 </details> <!-- End of completed remodel goals section !-->